zZestyy/MP01-SE4367.001/README.md

 - Log.java
 - TestSootLoggingHeap.java

-**Description:**\
-Logging Method Calls:\
+**Description - Logging Method Calls:**\
 'TestSootLogging.java' logs all method calls in the main method of 'Example.java'.
 'TestSootLogging.java' also creates a folder 'sootOutput' in the project folder that contains Jimple files.

 Execution Instruction(s):\
 1. Add 'Example.java' and 'TestSootLogging.java' to the same project source folder.
 2. Run 'TestSootLogging.java'.

-**Description:**\
-Tracing Heap Accesses:\
+**Description - Tracing Heap Accesses:**\
 'TestSootLoggingHeap.java' logs every read and write statement that accesses data on the heap of 'HelloThread.java'.

 Execution Instruction(s):\
-3. Add 'HelloThread.java', 'Log.java', and 'TestSootLoggingHeap.java' to the same project source folder.
+1. Add 'HelloThread.java', 'Log.java', and 'TestSootLoggingHeap.java' to the same project source folder.
-4. Run 'TestSootLoggingHeap.java'.
+2. Run 'TestSootLoggingHeap.java'.

 **TestSootLoggingHeap.java Output:**